nhoizey/vscode-gremlins/README.md

 - A few characters that can be harmful have a light red or orange background
   - Non-breaking spaces
   - Left and right double quotation marks
+  - Etc.
+- Some other characters are less harmful, but you might be interested in knowing they're here, so they're also shown, in blue
 - Move the cursor over the character to have a hint of the potential issue
 - A gremlin icon is shown in the gutter for every line that contains at least one of these characters